DownsideupmediaUSA/Club_Hopper_CLI_GEM/README.md

 A command line interface for info on this weekends events

--welcomes the user
+-Welcomes the user

--shows list of events for the upcoming weekend
+-shows list of venues in NYC area

 for example:

-1.)CieloNYC(guest & event date) 2.)Outputclub(guest & event date)
+1.)CieloNYC
+2.)Outputclub

+-asks user to select venue (number)

--asks user to select event (number) to find out more information or can type list to see list of choices of events again or type exit out of program
+-asks user to select either Friday or Saturday or type "start" to start from the beginning or "exit" to exit

--shows event details/ ticket info
+-shows event details